kit-data-manager/katacoda-scenarios/collection-api/step2.md

+Now, we will try to build up an example of Collection API, which is defined more in details under the following link: https://kit-dm-documentation.readthedocs.io/en/latest/.
+The example defines a data set of an experiment, which should be published.
+The set includes raw data, implementation and results.
+These collections are sub-collections of the “experiment” collection.
+The „rawData“ collection includes „images“ item.
+The „implementation“ collection contains two items: „method1“ and „method2“.
+The „results“ collection includes in turn two subcollections „result1“ and „result2“.
+The „result1“ collection contains two items: „documents“ and „method1“, which is the same item of the „implementation“ collection.
+The „result2“ collection contains again two items: „documents“ and „method2“, which is the same item of the „implementation“ collection.

+Now, we will build up this example.
 In order to create a new collection you need to send a POST request to the service.
 All attributes of a collection are optional, but for our example we add some of them for illustration purposes.
 We begin by creating the first collection called "experiment" with id "1134-f53-67tr":